Duke of Wellington's Regiment: 1995–2005

-DWR Drums platoon lead the Regiment to Erquinghem Lys Town Hall to receive the Keys to The town.
+DWR Drums platoon lead the Regiment to Erquinghem-Lys Town Hall to receive the Keys to The town.

 During 2003, in Osnabrück, Germany, where the 'Dukes' were then based, the regiment celebrated its 300th year in existence.
 Over 2000 past and present members converged on the town to take part in the celebrations.
 The 'Dukes' were presented with new colours by HM Queen Elizabeth II, represented by The Colonel of The Regiment Major-General Sir Evelyn John Webb-Carter KCB, due to the ill health of the Queen's representative, the regiment's Colonel-in-Chief the Duke of Wellington.

 The regiment had a beer called Havercake Ale named in their honour by the Timothy Taylor Brewery, Keighley, to mark the regiment's tercentenary.
 Timothy Taylor, the founder of the brewery, had served in an antecedent unit of the regiment during 1859.
-Since then other members of the family and employees had also enlisted as a 'Duke'.
+Since then other members of the family and employees had also enlisted in the regiment.

 On 12 November 2005, the regiment was awarded the "Keys to the Town" of Erquinghem-Lys in France.

 Amalgamation

 In December 2004, as part of the re-organisation of the infantry, it was announced that the Duke of Wellington's Regiment would be amalgamated with the Prince of Wales's Own Regiment of Yorkshire and the Green Howards', all Yorkshire-based regiments in the King's Division, to form the Yorkshire Regiment.
 The re-badging parade took place on 6 June 2006.

-The 'Dukes' had five companies, named to commemorate five significant campaigns and battles, in which the Dukes took part and were awarded a Battle honour, which have been retained by the battalion in the Yorkshire Regiment:
+The 'Dukes' had five companies, named to commemorate five significant campaigns and battles, in which the 'Dukes' took part and were awarded a Battle honour, which have been retained by the battalion in the Yorkshire Regiment: